 Climate Change and Public Health

 Environmental damage caused by the extraction, production, and usage of fossil fuels is intrinsically connected to human health.
-Carbon emissions from the fossil fuel industry are responsible for two-thirds of greenhouse gases globally, which not only contributes to global warming in the long run, but air pollution that impacts people on a daily basis.
+Carbon emissions from the fossil fuel industry are responsible for two-thirds of greenhouse gases globally, which not only contributes to global warming in the long run but also air pollution that impacts people on a daily basis.
 Coal mining and coal-powered plants have also long been associated with smog, acid water runoff, environmental toxins, and other pollutants causing respiratory, cardiovascular, and neurological disorders in surrounding populations.

 A newer method of natural gas extraction called hydraulic fracturing, or fracking, has been the object of praise, development, and investment over the last decade, as well as the object of controversy.

 Environmental studies have found the process releases harmful chemicals and sand particles into the air, causing acute respiratory distress including asthma in local residents near fracked wells.
 Drinking water has also been contaminated, infamously causing taps to catch on fire in homes in Colorado, Pennsylvania, and New York.
-Perhaps worst of all, air and water pollution near fracking sites have been linked to fetal and birth complications, increased risk of premature birth by as much as forty percent.
+Perhaps worst of all, air and water pollution near fracking sites have been linked to fetal and birth complications, increasing the risk of premature birth by as much as forty percent.

 Recent incidents include oil tanker fires and natural gas explosions in Gillette, Wyoming; Durham, North Carolina; and Noble County, Ohio; and an 88-ton oil spill near Papua New Guinea which began in early February when a carrier ship ran aground and continued to leak for two months.